victorp13/videoindexer-zoommedia/README.md

 # Video Indexer + Zoom Media

 ## Introduction
 The Microsoft [Video Indexer](https://www.videoindexer.ai/) service extracts valuable insights from videos, such as spoken words, faces, characters and emotions.
-The service supports many of the major world languages but unfortunately does not support Dutch.
-Our partner Zoom Media offers a [speech-to-text](https://www.zoom-media.nl/en/speech-to-text/) service that does support Dutch.
+The service supports many of the major world languages (but not every language, e.g. Dutch).
+But there are companies such as Zoom Media that offer a [speech-to-text](https://www.zoom-media.nl/en/speech-to-text/) service in other languages (e.g. Dutch).
+Below is a description of how you can use a transcription service provider (such as Zoom Media) in conjunction with Microsoft Video Indexer.

-This PowerShell script will deploy a set of Azure resources that integrate the Microsoft Video Indexer service with Zoom Media's speech-to-text service.
+The PowerShell script included in this repo will deploy a set of Azure resources that integrate the Microsoft Video Indexer service with Zoom Media's speech-to-text service.
+This script can be easily updated to work with other transcription service providers to cover a broader range of languages.

 ## Deployment
 `.\deploy.ps1 -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy`